TextCalHQ/Calendars/Tech/Conferences.md

      - Twitter: @googledevs / #GoogleIO2017

 05/16/2017
-- Internet of Things World
+- Internet of Things World #iot
      - May 16-18 / Santa Clara Convention Center, Santa Clara, California
      - Internet of Things World is the largest IoT event, with the largest span of vertical and horizontal themes covered, according to the event's organizers.
 They expect more than 13,000 attendees at the event, which will have more than 300 speakers and over 200 sponsors and exhibitors.
 New topics featured at this year's conference include machine learning and AI/VR/IoT in business and education.
 There'll also be an IoT Off the Grid area outside the convention center featuring interactive demos, connected cars, and IoT products of the future.
 In addition, some of the most innovative IoT tech around will be on display at Startup City, which will include more than 150 leading-edge companies.
      - URL: http://tmt.knect365.com/iot-world